shaloo/docs.arcana/docs/state-of-the-arcana-auth.md

 * [Comdex - interchain DeFi infrastructure](https://comdex.one/)
 * [Luganodes - institutional-grade blockchain infrastructure providers](https://www.luganodes.com/)

-We are actively working with other partners for making sure that the {{config.extra.arcana.company_name}} DKG subsystem is truly decentralized.
+We are actively working with other partners to make sure that the {{config.extra.arcana.company_name}} DKG subsystem is truly decentralized.

 ### ADKG